-- Student's documented illness/injury which is an emergency or severe in nature - Death of a relative (parent, child) of the student - Personal tragedy or natural disaster - Involuntary call to active duty - Documented domestic violence - Change in program of study (for maximum timeframe appeals) - Other mitigating circumstances that are not every day occurrences of life and beyond your control.
-(Lack of childcare, pregnancies, divorce, eviction, and financial stress are not mitigating circumstances within themselves.)
+- Student's illness/injury of death of a relative of the student

+- Personal tragedy or natural disaster

+- Involuntary call to active duty

+- Domestic violence

+- Change in program of study (for maximum timeframe appeals)

+- Other mitigating circumstances

 If a student does not appeal or the appeal is denied, the student will remain in Financial Aid Suspension.
 If a student submits an appeal request and the appeal is granted, the student will be placed on probation for the next semester that he or she enrolls in classes.
 Students will be eligible for financial aid for the probationary period provided all eligibility and compliances have been met for their chosen academic programs.
 If students do not meet SAP requirements during their probation semester, they will be placed back on suspension and will not be eligible for further financial aid at the College of Central Florida until SAP standards have been met.